a-sit-plus/gradle-conventions-plugin/README.md

 ```

 You can then simply add `kotlin("plugin.spring")` and `kotlin("plugin.jpa")` to your module's `plugins` block and the
-version will be in sync with the core Kotlin Grade plugin.
+version will be in sync with the core Kotlin Gradle plugin.
 The reason why you cannot access `AspVersions.kotlin` inside the plugins-block to have it match the Kotlin version is
 that this property is not a compile-time constant.

 ## Extensions and Shorthands

-Common compiler options (opt-ins for serialization, coroutines, datetime, and `RequiresOptIn`), Kotest,
+Common compiler options (opt-ins for serialization, coroutines, datetime, and `RequiresOptIn`), and Kotest are applied by default.
-and `jvmToolchain(11)` are applied by default.
+`jvmToolchain(11)` is also applied, **unless** the multi-release jar plugin (me.champeau.mrjar) is applied as well.
 In addition, shorthand for dependencies and other extensions are available to streamline project setup.

 ### Dependency Shorthands